WarpPrime/TheAtomizer/README.md

  - Add research
  - Neutrons now will decay

-## Known Bugs
+## Known Bugs - See the "Issues" section.
- - Opening a blue section then opening a purple section does not render the content.
-   - Solution: Open the blue section, then the purple section.
-Then collapse and reopen the blue section.

 ## Changelog
 #### v0.3.2